 Figure 5.
-Studied area extracted from the sample of figure 3.
-Left: Initial microstructure measured by AITA.
-The black lines show the superimposed grain boundaries.
-The irregular white lines and small white areas are measurements artifacts.
-Center: Microstructure measured by AITA after deformation.
+Studied area extracted from the sample of Fig. 3. (a) Initial microstructure measured by AITA.
+The black lines show the superimposed and artificially enlarged grain boundaries.
+The irregular white lines and small white areas are measurement artifacts. (b) Microstructure measured by AITA after deformation.
 Crack locations are highlighted by black full lines and labeled.
-Areas where recrystallization by sub-grain rotation took place are surrounded by black dashed ellipses.
-Right: Raw picture of the surface speckle at the end of the test where cracks 1 to 4 can be seen by speckle discontinuities.
+Areas where recrystallization by subgrain rotation took place are shown by black dashed ellipses. (c) Raw picture of the surface speckle at the end of the test where cracks 1 to 4 can be seen by speckle discontinuities.